fte-team/fteqw/README.txt

 If given an 'npfte.txt' file that contains the line 'relexe foo', the plugin will try to run foo.exe instead of fteqw, basedir "foo" can be used to invoke it with a different basedir.
 You can use this if you'd rather run the mingl or gl-only version, or if you'd like to retarget npfte to invoke a different quake engine intead.
 Note that different quake engines will need to support the -plugin argument and the stdin/stdout parsing for embedding - at the time of writing, no others do.
 The following chunk of html can then be included on a web page to embed it.
 Yes.
 Two nested objects.
 <object	name="ieplug" type="text/x-quaketvident" classid="clsid:7d676c9f-fb84-40b6-b3ff-e10831557eeb" width=100% height=100% ><param name="splash" value="http://127.0.0.1:27599/qtvsplash.jpg"><param name="game" value="q1"><param name="dataDownload" value=''><object	name="npplug" type="text/x-quaketvident" width=100% height=100% ><param name="splash" value="http://127.0.0.1:27599/qtvsplash.jpg"><param name="game" value="q1"><param name="dataDownload" value=''>Plugin failed to load</object></object>

-Nacl version of FTE:
-make gl-rel FTE_TARGET=nacl NACL_SDK_ROOT=SOMEVALIDPATHHERE BITS=32
-make gl-rel FTE_TARGET=nacl NACL_SDK_ROOT=SOMEVALIDPATHHERE BITS=64
-in windows compile with cygwin, not minsys.
-This will give you two 'nexe' files.
-You can then embed the 'fteqw.nmf' file (its entire contents can be found on the following line) with mime type 'application/x-nacl' on your page.
-Give it a sane width/height.
-	{
-  "program": {
-    "x86-64": {"url": "fteqw_x86_64.nexe"},
-    "x86-32": {"url": "fteqw_x86_32.nexe"}
-  }
-}

-You can object.postMessage("join foo") / qtvplay / map to tell it to switch server/map/stream.
-You can read console prints via listener.addEventListener('message', handleMessage, true);
-Your users will need to explicitly allow nacl use outside of google play (in about:config or whatever it is), or you will need to submit your port of fte to google play.

 This stuff has separate directories